EdDataScienceEES/tutorial-Stead-James/index.md

 ## Challenge time
-I want to wrangle data to create a spatial graph with the 100 most southerly trees in the acer genus and same for the 100 most northerly trees.
-As well as replacing NA in the domin column with something more useful.
+I want to spatially map the most northerly and southerly acer trees in britain.
+For this please, create a dataset of the 100 northernmost and southernmost Acer trees.

+hint: after you've created objects for north and south, use bind_rows to merge them into a new dataset.

     challenge_data <- left_join(occurences, spatial_data,
                             by = c("sample_id" = "id")) %>%